MelvinCou/cash-manager/README.md

 Be careful !
 If you're not using the last command, but the running tool of your IDE, uncomment the second line in the application.properties of the corresponding module.

-### Use of API-GATEWAY and EUREKA-SERVER
+### Use of API_GATEWAY and EUREKA_SERVER
-To manage the microservices of the application, you need to first launch the module eureka-server (see the command above).
+To manage the microservices of the application, you need to first launch the module eureka_server (see the command above).
 Then launch the module api_gateway.
 You can have access to the Dashboard of the eureka_server at http://localhost:8761.
-You will see all the services
+You will see all the microservices.